EPR: producers responsible for waste from used products

 Textiles

 Do you produce or import household textiles or clothing?
 You must comply with the rules for recycling and reusing textiles.
 For example, you must collect textile waste.
 And you must report to the government.
-You must also ensure that from 2025, textiles can be prepared for reuse.
-And can be recycled.
+You must also ensure that from 2025, textiles can be recycled and can be prepared for reuse.
 You can join a producers' organisation such as UPV Textiel.

 Read more about the rules for reusing and recycling textiles.